DBMoUK/puppet_cache_catalog/README.md

-# puppet_cached_catalog
+# puppet_cache_catalog
-Enable / Revert Puppet Catalog Caching For Puppet Enterprise v.3.7.1+
+Enable / Revert Puppet Catalog Caching For Puppet Enterprise v.3.7.0+

 In the event of PuppetDB becoming unavailable, Puppet Enterprise agents will fail to apply catalogs because agent facts can't be submitted back